Gulf Grouper

 Bycatch

 Gulf grouper become bycatch when they are harvested in a fishery but not sold or kept for personal use.
-Shrimp trawler fisheries sometimes catch gulf grouper by mistake.
+Shrimp trawler fisheries sometimes catch juvenile gulf grouper by mistake.

 Habitat Degradation